Could Your Mindset Affect How Well A Treatment Works?

 The current study enrolled 50 local children with diagnosed peanut allergies.
 Each family purchased peanut flour for at-home dosing.
 Participants started by consuming a mere 1.3 milligrams of peanut protein per day — "literally a speck of peanut on the tiniest spoons you've ever seen," says Welcome, who stirred her daughter's doses into applesauce at first, then put them into whipped cream and melted chocolate chips.
 The dose went up every two weeks, transitioning from peanut flour to actual peanut segments after a few months, and reaching a full peanut (240 milligrams) each day by the end of the 24-week trial.

 The study randomly assigned families into two groups.
 Both groups received instruction on symptoms and medication use.
-They learned to distinguish non-life-threatening symptoms from potentially serious ones, and at what point to contact a doctor, call 911 or administer epinephrine, an injectable medication for severe and potentially life-threatening allergic reactions.
+They learned to distinguish non-life-threatening symptoms from potentially serious ones and at what point to contact a doctor, call 911 or administer epinephrine, an injectable medication for severe and potentially life-threatening allergic reactions.

 Each day families completed a short online survey to report how the dose went, what time it was taken, whether symptoms developed, and how anxious they were about the symptoms.
 Throughout the study parents had monthly calls with a support team and had a direct line to Stanford immunologist Dr. Kari Nadeau, director of the Sean N. Parker Center for Allergy & Asthma Research, which has served as a trial site for companies developing peanut allergy treatments.
 In addition, families came to the clinic once a month for facilitated support sessions with other participants.

-Note: A previous version of this story incorrectly gave Christina Ciaccio's first name as Christine.